xarial/codestack/visual-basic/best-practices/index.md

 It is however still beneficial and recommended to extract a text copy of the macro code and add this under the revision control.

 ![VBA macro in the GIT repository browsed using the GIT Extensions client](git-extensions-vba-macro.png)

+## Stay Within The Scope

+Try to keep your applications within the capacity of the technology and programming language.
+For a simple applications, scripts and VBA macros can be sufficient, but for more complicated functionalities where database connection, web service calls, data processing and analyzing etc. is required consider switching to more sophisticated environments (add-ins, stand-alone applications, web services) and OOP languages, such as VB.NET, C#, C++, Java etc.